 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 A Royal Pain

-This historical mystery is a hardcover edition that was published by Berkley on July 1, 2008 and has 307 pages.
+historical mystery that was published by Berkley on July 1, 2008 and has 307 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Evans Above, Evan Help Us, Evanly Choirs, Bless the Bride, The Last Illusion, Evan and Elle, Naughty in Nice, Evan Can Wait, Evans to Betsy, Evan Only Knows, Her Royal Spyness, Royal Flush, Evan's Gate, Royal Blood, Evan Blessed, Evanly Bodies, Rhys Bowen, Hush Now, Don't You Cry, The Twelve Clues of Christmas, The Family Way, Heirs and Graces, Queen of Hearts, Malice at the Palace, Crowned and Dangerous, On Her Majesty's Frightfully Secret Service